GJSayas/GJSayas.github.io/_posts/2024-01-20-getting-started.md

 ---
 layout: post
-title: "Getting Started on Github"
+title: "Getting Started on AI"
 author: "Getsie J Sayas"
 categories: documentation
 tags: [documentation,sample]
-image: city-1.jpg
+image: inteligencia-artificial-medicina.jpg
 ---
 # This Website?
 I have planned to use this website as a way to collect and publish all (of any) of my research achivements and project developments during my academic career and, hopefully, in my professional career in the future.
 As well as a compilation of the research resources I use in a regular basis to both help me and others to have access to them in an organized and centrilized manner.